PedroAchcar/Algorithms-and-Data-Structures/Data_Structures/Stack/README.md

 🔹 Test 3: Push more elements and see the top of the stack 50

-🔹 Test 4: Size of the stack
+🔹 Test 4: Lenght of the stack
 4

 🔹 Test 5: Pop all elements